rramjuttun/vscode-asset-converter/README.md

 Create a `.env` file in the workspace or add the following to your existing file if one already exists.
 A `.env-example` file is included in the extension directory.
 Include the following entries:

 * `IPFS_API_ENDPOINT` is provided by the IPFS Node of choice (eg. Infura or localhost).
 The node must resolve to a running instance of the [IPFS Kubo RPC API v0](https://docs.ipfs.tech/reference/kubo/rpc/).
-Providers with custom APIs such as Pinata and NFT.Storage will not work.
+Providers with their own custom APIs such as Pinata and NFT.Storage will not work.
 * `IPFS_API_KEY` and `IPFS_API_KEY_SECRET` are used if authentication is required (eg. Infura).
 If using a provider that does not require authentication (eg. localhost) then it is optional.
 * `ETH_NODE_URI` is the url of any ethereum node or gateway (eg. Alchemy).
 * `PRIVATE_KEY` is the deploying account's private key.